-A high ankle sprain is an injury to the anterior tibiofibula ligament which joins the tibia and fibula together just above the ankle.
-This ankle injury is generally more severe and more complicated to treat than a normal sprain, Read more on the causes, symptoms and treatment of a high ankle sprain.
+A high ankle sprain is an injury to the anterior tibiofibular ligament which joins the tibia and fibula together just above the ankle.
+This ankle injury is generally more severe and more complicated to treat than a normal sprain, Read more on the causes, symptoms, and treatment of a high ankle sprain.

 Symptoms of a high ankle sprain include pain when pressing in on the tibiofibular ligament which joins the tibia and fibula at the bottom of the leg/top of the ankle.
 Swelling and bruising will be seen at the front and outside of the ankle.
 The athlete will have difficulty walking and when the ankle is rotated and dorsiflexed with toes and foot pushed upwards pain will be reproduced.